-An upgrade of the classic, pastry encased, sausage roll.
-The pastry is still there, but the sausage filling is transformed by the addition of cashew nuts, apricots, ginger, and black pudding.
+An upgrade of the classic, pastry encased UK style giant sausage roll.
+The pastry is still there, but the sausage filling is transformed by adding cashew nuts, apricots, ginger, and black pudding.
 Pork benefits from a fruity counterpoint, provided here by the charred zucchini and apple.
 And the mushroom Marmite gravy brings it all together.

-I have this thing about sausage rolls.
-One of those childhood legacies I guess.
-If there is a sausage roll in the vicinity, I have to try it in the hope that it is as good as those I “remember” from a long time ago.
+I have this thing about UK style sausage rolls.
+One of those childhood legacies, I guess.
+If there is a sausage roll in the vicinity, I have to try it, hoping that it is as good as those I “remember” from long ago.
 Admittedly I am usually very disappointed, but that doesn’t appear to diminish the urge the next time.

-And then there is the gravy – the integrating component.
+And then there is the mushroom Marmite gravy – the integrating component.
 Traditionally gravies are made from the remnants of cooking meat.
-This gravy is vegetarian, made with mushrooms, Marmite/Vegemite, and a vegetable stock.
-It is so delicious and really gives meat based gravies some serious competition.
+This gravy is vegetarian, made with mushrooms, Marmite, and vegetable stock.
+It is so delicious and really gives meat-based gravies some serious competition.
 It also worked beautifully with these Lentil Stout and Mushroom Turnovers.

 - 1 sheet flaky pastry rolled out to about 30cm x 25cm